sarafrandsen/Capstone-game/README.md

 The concept behind this little game is a demonstration of how technology can be used as an emotional and personal art experience.

 ## How do I play it?
-You can download the zip file to play on your own desktop (currently only on MacOS X) at http://www.superprincessparty.com
+You can download the zip file to play on your own desktop (currently MacOS X and Windows) at http://www.superprincessparty.com

 ## How can I make changes, or check out your code?
 You will need to install the Unity3D Engine software.
 This project was made using Unity3D 2017.2Of3.
 Get a free version of Unity at their website. https://store.unity.com/